mkh-b/portfolio/README.md

 * Wost Perfoming Branches based on Total Profit: WALM097, WALM100, WALM092, WALM098, WALM077.

 **Strategic Recommendations:**
-- Focus on marketing the 'Fashion Accessories' and 'Home & Lifestyle' categories.
+- Focus on promoting the 'Fashion accessories' and 'Home & Lifestyle' categories.
+- Bundle 'Fashion Accessories' products with similar and fitting products from the less profitable category such as 'Health & Beauty' to boost sales.
+- Create a Travel package with products from categories 'Electronic Accessories' and 'Sports & Travel' such as power banks, universal adapters, chargers, headphones, orgfanizer pouches, etc. And similarly, a Fitness package containing electronic products used for sports.
-- Optimize payment services for E-Wallets and Credit Cards.
+- Optimize payment processing systems and services for E-Wallets and Credit Cards to improve customer experience.
--
+- Manage staff shifts and replenish stock according to rush hours for each branch to enhance customer satisfaction.
+- The last 3 months of the year is a high-sales period, most likely due to Holidays such as Halloween, Thanksgiving and Christmas.
+Organize sections with themed products for each holiday, focus on flash sales and prioritize clearing out old stock to maximize End of Year sales.

+**Limitations & Next Steps:** (What I would do if I had more data and information)
+- Analyze and predict customer behaviour and purchasing habits.
+- Identify the problems and causes for branches with declining revenue by diving deeper into population size, customer segments, products availability and quality, pricing, customer service, or other possible local issues.
+This could be done effectively through a survey.

 [View dynamic and interactive dashboard](https://lookerstudio.google.com/embed/reporting/1ea52b0c-e4a1-4828-b592-606fee4873f2/page/w2JbF)